 - Missouri State University is committed to supporting the welfare of its students, faculty and staff and visitors – and preparing a campus crisis/emergency response plan is an important resource to respond to possible emergencies as quickly and effectively as possible.
 The Campus Crisis Management and Emergency Operations Plan is designed to maximize human survival and preservation of property, minimize danger, restore normal operations of the University, and assure responsive communications with the University community, surrounding neighborhoods, and the City of Springfield.
 This Plan is intended to be sufficiently flexible to accommodate contingencies of all types, magnitudes, and durations.

 One element of the emergency response plan is Missouri State Alert, the University’s prescribed mass notification system, informing students, faculty and staff in the event of an emergency or school closure.

 Instructions are provided to faculty and staff regarding procedures and information in emergencies such as hostile intruders, Earthquakes, Bomb threats, Civil Disorders and Demonstrations, Fires, Hazardous Materials/Waste Contingency Plans, casualties, severe weather, utility failure, building evacuations, etc.

-Missouri State University Emergency Response Plan
+Missouri State University Emergency Operations Plan

 Consider posting the Emergency Quick Reference guide in your office.